 Cost - Advisor fees consist of a retainer plus 10% or an agreed percentage of the sale proceeds.
 Legal fees are also minimized by the extremely simple deal terms.
 Fees, therefore, do not consume the entire value received for corporate assets.

 Control - At all times, the board of directors retains complete control over the process.
 For example, the board of directors can modify the auction terms or even discontinue the auction at any point, thus preserving all options for as long as possible.

 Public Relations - As the sale process is private, there is no public disclosure.
 Once closed, the transaction can be portrayed as a sale of the company with all sales terms kept confidential.
 Thus, for investors, the company can be listed in their portfolio as sold, not as having gone out of business.

 Clean Exit - Once the auction is closed and the consideration is received and distributed, the advisor takes all remaining steps to effect an orderly shut-down of the remaining corporate entity.
 To this end the insolvency counsel then takes the lead on all orderly shutdown items.

 Gerbsman Partners focuses on maximizing enterprise value for stakeholders and shareholders in under-performing, under-capitalized and under-valued companies and their Intellectual Property.
-Since 2001, Gerbsman Partners has been involved in maximizing value for 75 Technology, Life Science, Medical Device, and Solar companies and their Intellectual Property and has restructured/terminated over $810 million of real estate executory contracts and equipment lease/sub-debt obligations.
+Since 2001, Gerbsman Partners has been involved in maximizing value for 97 technology, life science, medical device, digital marketing, cyber security, fuel cell, and solar companies and their Intellectual Property and has restructured/terminated over $810 million of real estate executory contracts and equipment lease/sub-debt obligations.
 Since inception, Gerbsman Partners has been involved in over $2.3 billion of financings, restructurings and M&A transactions.